IzzySoft/Adebar/README.md

 ## More details
-More details and hints can be found in the `doc/` sub-directory of the project.
+More details and hints can be found in the `doc/` sub-directory of the project, and in [the project wiki][3].

 [1]: https://github.com/IzzySoft/Adebar "Adebar at Github"
 [2]: http://en.wikipedia.org/wiki/Markdown "Wikipedia: Markdown"
+[3]: https://github.com/IzzySoft/Adebar/wiki "Adebar Wiki at Github"